sosowskiFS/Screeps_Custom/README.md

 **Constructor** - Given a target room, creep will mine and construct in specified room.
 Used to follow up after Claimer

 **Vandal** - Rushes through a list of rooms to go to each room's controller and write the specified message on the sign.
 Now you too can be a blight on society!

-Construction sites and specific IDs are entered manually to save on CPU usage.
-Future updates should change this to write IDs to memory.

-Currently this codebase runs two rooms at an average of 7 CPU, though it currently expereinces occasional spikes of 25 CPU due to using built-in pathfinding.

 I'm perfectly ok with you stealing code from this.
 I accept no responsibility for catastrophic economic failure.